Economy

 Share

-After China's record year-on-year GDP increase in Q1 (thanks to the base effect and a massive credit impulse), Q2 GDP was expected to slow sharply (especially given the suppression of investment/real estate deleveraging and the collapse of the credit impulse).
+Following China’s record year-over-year GDP growth in the first quarter (driven by the base effect and a massive credit boost), second-quarter GDP was expected to slow sharply (especially given the crackdown on investment and real estate deleveraging and the collapse of the credit boost).

-Fears were heightened after the People's Bank of China surprised last week by cutting the cash reserve requirement (RRR) that banks must hold as a reserve, a move aimed at boosting lending by banks.
-The move has been interpreted as a further sign that the Chinese economy's post-pandemic recovery could be weaker than expected.
+Fears intensified after the People's Bank of China surprised markets last week by cutting the reserve requirement ratio (RRR)—the amount of cash banks are required to hold as reserves—a move aimed at boosting bank lending.
+The move has been interpreted as a further sign that China's post-pandemic economic recovery could be weaker than expected.

-Now, so far, fears of a sharp slowdown seem exaggerated: the official data set for the month of June remained in good shape (2-year smoothed data), with solid credit growth, still solid trade, and sequential improvement in industrial activity and retail sales.
+That said, fears of a sharp slowdown appear to be overblown so far: the official data for June remained strong (2-year smoothed data), with robust credit growth, continued strong trade, and sequential improvements in industrial activity and retail sales.

 • Real GDP posted a two-year annualized growth rate of 5.5% in the second quarter, up from 5.0% in the first quarter.

-Looking ahead, some risks persist mainly on the investment side which is related to a credit slowdown in recent months, a slowdown in the housing market, the impact of decarbonization and cost pressures for downstream sectors amid a rise in PPI (producer prices).
-Beyond that, as the macroeconomic policy bias shifts from the tightening stance in the first part of the year to a neutral stance going forward, credit momentum is expected to stabilize in Q3 and increase modestly in Q4.
-Together with consumption and services, as well as ongoing constructive global demand conditions, we expect economic activity to pick up later this year.
+Looking ahead, certain risks remain, primarily on the investment side, linked to a slowdown in credit growth in recent months, a cooling housing market, the impact of decarbonization, and cost pressures on downstream sectors amid rising producer prices.
+Beyond that, as the bias of macroeconomic policy shifts from the restrictive stance in the first half of the year to a neutral stance going forward, credit momentum is expected to stabilize in Q3 and increase modestly in Q4.
+Along with consumption and services, as well as the ongoing favorable conditions for global demand, we expect economic activity to recover by the end of this year.

-The business cycle remained virtually stable in the second quarter
+The economic cycle remained virtually unchanged in the second quarter